Who Was Kirk Douglas?

-Born Issur Danielovitch on December 9, 1916 in Amsterdam, New York, actor Kirk Douglas is known for his distinctive voice, strapping physique and cleft chin.
+Born Issur Danielovitch on December 9, 1916, in Amsterdam, New York, Douglas is known for his distinctive voice, strapping physique and cleft chin.
 The son of Russian-Jewish immigrants, Douglas grew up poor.
-He worked odd jobs to pay for his college education, and to support himself while studying acting at the American Academy of Dramatic Arts.
-At that time, he had no idea what his future had in store: In 1950s and '60s, Douglas was one of the most popular leading men in cinema.
+He worked odd jobs to pay for his college education and to support himself while studying acting at the American Academy of Dramatic Arts.
+At that time, he had no idea what his future had in store: In the 1950s and '60s, Douglas was one of the most popular leading men in cinema.

 A sought-after actor, Douglas worked with many leading directors, including Billy Wilder for 1951's Ace in the Hole.
 However, it was his work with Vincente Minnelli that led to two of his greatest performances: morally bankrupt movie executive Jonathan Shields in The Bad and the Beautiful (1952), and troubled artist Vincent van Gogh in Lust for Life (1956).
 Douglas earned an Academy Award nomination for each of those films.

 In making Spartacus, Douglas also challenged the practice of blacklisting certain Hollywood figures over their possible communist leanings.
 He hired blacklisted screenwriter Dalton Trumbo to write Spartacus.
-Trumbo turned out a number of screenplays under various pseudonyms but was later given full credit for his work.
+Trumbo, a member of the Hollywood Ten, turned out a number of screenplays under various pseudonyms during the more than a decade he was blacklisted but was later given full credit for his work, including two Academy Awards.

 In the 1970s, Douglas tried his hand at directing, but met with little success.
 Two of his directorial efforts that decade, Scalawag (1973) and Posse (1975), failed to make much of an impression on movie-goers.
 Around the same time, his acting career stalled.
 His later and more memorable films include The Man from Snowy River (1982) and Tough Guys (1986), which was his last on-screen reunion with Lancaster.